 Tourist Visa

 For those intending to spend part of the year in Canada, acquiring a tourist or family visa is an option.
-A tourist visa permits a stay of up to six months annually (depending on your country of origin), granting certain privileges like property ownership and the ability to open a bank account.
+A tourist visa permits a stay of up to six months annually (depending on your country of origin), granting certain privileges like property ownership and the ability to open a bank accounts.
 This allows a portion of your retirement to be enjoyed in Canada.

 Be mindful that you’ll still have to pay taxes in your country of origin, despite spending some of your time in Canada.